eXistenZNL/Docker-Webstack/README.md

 Before start hacking away, you should know this:
 - Nginx runs under the system's nginx user, and PHP-FPM runs under the system's php user.
 - The code should be copied into /www, as this is the default directory Nginx and PHP work with in this container.
-- Any PHP modules needed in your project should be installed by using apk, Alpine Linux's package manager and the package names for installing can be looked up [here](https://pkgs.alpinelinux.org).
+- Any PHP modules needed in your project should be installed by using apk, Alpine Linux's package manager and the package names for installing can be looked up in the version table below.

 Then there are some tips or rather guidelines that I adhere to personally, but ultimately this is just a matter of taste:
 - [S6-overlay can set permissions when the container starts up](https://github.com/just-containers/s6-overlay#fixing-ownership--permissions), but this can be slow if a lot of permissions need to be set, so just do this when building the container.

 ### Basic example

 Now that we know all that, we can do something like this:
 ```
 FROM existenz/webstack:7.0